-Taiwan to appoint new premier after incumbent, Cabinet quit over poll defeats
+Taiwan to appoint new premier, Cabinet after resignations over poll defeats

 Tsai will appoint Su Tseng-chang, the former chairman of the Democratic Progressive Party (DPP) for two terms, the official Central News Agency reported early on Friday, citing unidentified sources.

-It said Su’s appointment could come a day after the widely expected resignation of Lai, the second premier to quit since Tsai took office in 2016.
+It said Su’s appointment would follow the widely expected resignation of Lai, the second premier to quit since Tsai took office in 2016.
 It is standard practice in Taiwan for leaders to quit when their party loses a major election.

+“I must resign to take responsibility for the election defeat,” Lai told a Cabinet meeting on Friday after he and other ministers resigned.

-The Cabinet resignations will take place later on Friday and are expected to be followed by new appointments.
+Tsai was expected to announce the new premier in a media briefing later on Friday, which would be followed by new ministerial appointments.

 With just about a year until the next presidential election, analysts say Tsai and the new premier need to shore up public support for the government’s policy on relations with Beijing and further boost the island’s export-reliant economy in a challenging year amid a China-U.S. trade war.